LakasNetwork/savore/_posts/2023-02-26-why-the-study-pathway.md

 ---
 layout:        post
-title:         "Our Reasons for Taking the Student Pathway"
+title:         "Why we took the Student Pathway"
-description:   ""
+description:   "Let's take a look at the PROs and CONs of the interanational student pathway.
+Hopefully, this'll help you decide.
+Check it out!"
-date:
+date:          2023-02-26 04:34:00 -05:00:00
 author:        yt
 categories:    [canada journey]
 image:         assets/images/thumbnails/YT-005.jpg